-Existing geological and geophysical observations from previous published works about the Alps and their respective forelands were used as constraints for the generation of the 3D structural model.
-Topography and bathymetry were utilised unaltered from ETOPO1 (Amante and Eakins, 2009), as shown in Fig. 1a.
-The data integrated to constrain sub-surface lithospheric features are shown in Fig. 1b and include: regional scale, gravitationally and seismically constrained models of the TRANSALP study area (Ebbing, 2002), the Molasse Basin (Przybycin et al., 2014) and the Upper Rhine Graben (Freymark et al., 2017); regional scale, seismically constrained models of the Po Basin, such as MAMBo (Turrini at al., 2014; Molinari et al., 2015); and seismic reflection/conversion depths and their associated P wave velocity from projects such as ALP'75, EGT'86, TRANSALP, ALP 2002 and EASI (IESG, 1978; IESG & ETH Zuerich, 1981; Strößenreuther, 1982; Mechie et al., 1985; Zucca, 1984; Gajewski & Prodehl, 1985; Deichmann et al., 1986; Gajewski et al., 1987; Gajewski & Prodehl, 1987; Yan and Mechie, 1989; Zeis et al., 1990; Aichroth et al., 1992; Guterch et al., 1994; Ye et al., 1995; Scarascia and Cassinis, 1997; Enderle et al., 1998; Bleibinhaus & Gebrande, 2006; Brückl et al., 2007; Hetényi et al., 2018a).
-The Lithosphere-Asthenosphere Boundary (LAB) was utilised unaltered from Geissler (2010), which was obtained by S receiver functions of teleseismic events.
+Existing geological and geophysical observations from previous published works of the Alps and their respective forelands were used as constraints for the generation of the 3D structural model.
+Topography and bathymetry were utilised unaltered from ETOPO1 (Amante and Eakins, 2009), as show in Fig. 1a.
+The data integrated for the constraint of sub-surface lithospheric features is shown in Fig. 1b and includes: regional scale, gravitationally and seismically constrained models of the TRANSALP study area (Ebbing, 2002), the Molasse Basin (Przybycin et al., 2014) and the Upper Rhine Graben (Freymark et al., 2017); regional scale, seismically constrained models of the Po Basin, such as MAMBo (Turrini at al., 2014; Molinari et al., 2015); and seismic reflection heights and their associated P wave velocity from projects such as ALP'75, EGT'86, TRANSALP, ALP 2002 and EASI (IESG, 1978; IESG & ETH Zuerich, 1981; Strößenreuther 1982; Mechie et al 1983; Zucca 1984; Gajewski & Prodehl 1985; Deichmann et al, 1986; Gajewski et al 1987; Gajewski & Prodehl 1987; Yan and Mechie 1989; Zeis et al 1990; Aichroth et al 1992; Guterch et al 1994; Ye et al 1995; Scarascia and Cassinis, 1997; Enderle et al 1998; Bleibinhaus & Gebrande, 2006; Brueckl et al., 2007; Hetényi et al., 2018).
+The top surface of the asthenospheric mantle (LAB) was utilised unaltered from Geissler (2010).

-Constraining data coverage for most sub-surface lithospheric features was sufficient; however, thicknesses of unconsolidated sediments were not available across the full modelled region.
-In regions of less dense data coverage, continental scale, seismically constrained, integrative best fit models, EuCRUST-07 and EPcrust (Tesauro et al., 2008; Molinari and Morelli, 2011) were also used.
+Input data coverage for the constraint of most sub-surface lithospheric features was sufficient however thicknesses of unconsolidated sediments were not available across the full modelled region.
+In regions of less dense data coverage, continental scale, seismically constrained, integrative best fit models, EuCRUST-07 and EPcrust (Tesauro et al., 2008; Molinari and Morelli, 2011) were used in addition.
 Both models provided complete coverage of major structural interfaces and P wave velocities over the whole modelled area at a coarse resolution.
-Detailed values of unconsolidated sediment thicknesses were only available for the Upper Rhine Graben, the Molasse Basin and the Po Basin, as the seismic sections utilised lacked the resolution for shallower features and the continental scale models did not differentiate between sedimentary strata.

-The free-air anomaly used was calculated from the global gravity model EIGEN-6C4 (Förste et al., 2014), at a fixed height of 6 km above the datum (Fig. 2, further referred to as observed gravity).
+Detailed values of unconsolidated sediment thicknesses were only available in the Upper Rhine Graben, the Molasse Basin and the Po Basin, as the seismic sections utilised lacked the resolution for shallower features and the continental scale models did not differentiate between sedimentary strata.
+The free-air anomaly utilised was calculated from the global gravity model EIGEN-6C4 (Förste et al., 2014), at a fixed height of 6 km above the datum (Fig. 2, further referred to as observed gravity).
 As the gravity data source is a hybrid, terrestrial and satellite dataset, the potential exists for it to be lacking some of the short wavelength response that a fully terrestrial dataset would possess.
-The fixed height of 6 km was utilised to account for this, so that the vertical component of the gravity response from the generated regional structural model (further referred to as calculated gravity) and observed gravity can be directly compared during the gravity modelling process.
+The fixed height of 6 km was utilised to account for this, so that the vertical component of the gravity response from the generated structural model (further referred to as calculated gravity) and observed gravity can be directly compared during the gravity modelling process.